 As we wrote about in our blog on ‘Keeping New Zealand Clean and Green in the Construction Industry’, the construction of the CRL has been one of the most environmentally friendly construction projects Auckland has seen so far, and it has been recognised for it.
 We hope that from the recognition this project received, more and more companies here in NZ can be looking for innovative ways to build.

-We here at Bonded are NZ’s insurance specialists; we love forward thinking and innovation.
+We here at Bonded are NZ’s insurance specialists; we love forward thinking and innovation and are specialists in the construction industry – including construction liability insurance.
 Contact us today to discuss your specialist insurance needs.

 Like our content?
 Leave a review on our Google Business Listing: https://goo.gl/jB2n8E